Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Simulation Results

 \section{Simulation Results}

 The simulation results are presented to validate the effectiveness of the algorithm.
 The network layout is illustrated in Fig.~\ref{figsim0}.
-The simulation area covers $600{\times}600~\mathrm{m}^2$ and is divided into $M=2{\times}2$ cells.
+The simulation area covers $600{\times}600~\mathrm{m}^2$ and is divided into $M$ CCNs, each of which contains $A=3$ APs.
 To emulate spatial randomness and ensure topological diversity, all node positions are perturbed at the start of each episode by a random offset of up to $\pm1\%$ of the simulation area, while maintaining overall coverage stability.
 The system operates on a 5.89 GHz carrier frequency from IEEE 802.11p \cite{nguyen2017delay}.
-The path-loss function is defined as is defined by $\mathrm{PL}\!\left(\mathbf{x}_k^{\mathrm{C}},\mathbf{x}_a^{\mathrm{A}}\right) = 32.4 + 45\,\log_{10}\!\left(\frac{\|\mathbf{x}_k^{\mathrm{C}}-\mathbf{x}_a^{\mathrm{A}}\|_2}{1~\mathrm{m}}\right) + 20\,\log_{10}\!\left(\frac{f_{\mathrm{c}}}{1~\mathrm{GHz}}\right)\,[\mathrm{dB}]$.
+The path-loss function is defined by $\mathrm{PL}\!\left(\mathbf{x}_k^{\mathrm{C}},\mathbf{x}_a^{\mathrm{A}}\right) = 32.4 + 45\,\log_{10}\!\left(\frac{\|\mathbf{x}_k^{\mathrm{C}}-\mathbf{x}_a^{\mathrm{A}}\|_2}{1~\mathrm{m}}\right) + 20\,\log_{10}\!\left(\frac{f_{\mathrm{c}}}{1~\mathrm{GHz}}\right)\,[\mathrm{dB}]$.
 The uplink transmit power and pilot length for channel estimation are set as $p_k^{{\rm{ce}}}=25$ dBm and ${{\tilde D}^{{\rm{ce}}}}= 1$.
 The signaling overhead parameters are set as ${o}=8M(A-1)N_{\rm tx}K$ and ${\bar O_m}=0.7o$.
-Besides, all actor and critic networks are implemented as multilayer perceptrons, where the critic adopts layer sizes of $[512,\,512,\,512]$ and the actor uses $[256,\,256,\,256,\,256]$.
+Moreover, all actor and critic networks are implemented as multilayer perceptrons, where the critic adopts layer sizes of $[512,\,512,\,512]$ and the actor uses $[256,\,256,\,256,\,256]$.
 Both networks employ LeakyReLU activations with a negative slope of $0.01$ and apply layer normalization after each hidden layer.
-For comparison, the proposed framework is evaluated against the following baseline schemes: \textbf{(i) CCN-only:} The framework operates in each local CCN, where all users and resources are restricted to local allocation without any federated coordination.
-Here, only the LPB agents are trained. \textbf{(ii) CFN-only:} The framework operates in a fully federated regime, where all users and resources are centrally coordinated within the corresponding CFNs.
+The temperature parameters are set to $\tau_{\rm LCP}=1.2$, $\tau_{\rm LPB}=0.3$, $\tau_{\rm FG}=1.0$, and $\tau_{\rm FPB}=0.8$, respectively.
+For comparison, the proposed framework is evaluated against the following baseline schemes: \textbf{(i) CCN-Only:} The framework operates in each local CCN, where all users and resources are restricted to local allocation without any federated coordination.
+Here, only the LPB agents are trained. \textbf{(ii) CFN-Only:} The framework operates in a fully federated regime, where all users and resources are centrally coordinated within the corresponding CFNs.
 Here, only the FG and FPB agents are trained. \textbf{(iii) Random-MRT:} A benchmark in which each AP randomly classifies users into either local or federated service sets and performs maximum-ratio transmission (MRT) beamforming with equal power allocation.